CSpanias/cspanias.github.io/_posts/2024-01-01-HTB - Escape.md

       + FullyQualifiedErrorId : DirUnauthorizedAccessError,Microsoft.PowerShell.Commands.GetChildItemCommand
   ```

-  It seems that it failed to inject the cert into our session.
+  It seems that it failed to inject the cert into our session since we can access `administrator`'s directory.
 We can try and get the user's NTLM hash:

   ```shell
   # get the credentials of the user administrator including its NTLM hash